 Jenna Hosier is the Director of Bar Exam Preparation.
-She may be reached at (216) 687-2297 or via email at j.hosier@csuohio.edu Her office is located in the Law Library in the Legal Writing and Academic Support Suite.
+She may be reached at (216) 687-2297 or via email at j.hosier@csuohio.edu.
+Her office is located in the Law Library in the Legal Writing and Student Success Suite, 214(C).

-- Bar Strategies & Tactics (BEST): This three-credit hour class meets once a week and concentrates on helping the participants hone their essay writing, analytical and exam-taking skills.
-Over the course of the term, participants will answer and analyze Multistate Bar Exam (MBE) questions; write essay answers to bar exam questions and receive individual critiques on their essays; and, write and receive individual feedback on practice MPT problems.
-The course will focus on heavily tested areas on the MBE and essay portions of the bar exam. - Bar Preparation Workshops: Prior to each administration of the bar exam, we may offer workshops covering topics such as the applications required to take the Ohio Bar Exam, the MBE Boot Camp, and the Multistate Performance Test (MPT) Workshops.
-Faculty presentations on subject areas tested on the bar exam are scheduled for the weeks before each exam.
-In addition, staff from the Bar Admissions Office of the Ohio Supreme Court visit to discuss the Character and Fitness process and the Bar Examination. - Individual Counseling: Jenna Hosier is available for individual meetings with students.
+- Bar Exam Strategies & Tactics (BEST): This three-credit-hour class concentrates on helping the participants hone their essay writing, analytical and exam-taking skills.
+Over the course of the term, participants will build skills for each component of the bar exam, including MEE (essays), MPT (performance test), and MBE (multiple-choice questions).
+The course will focus on heavily tested areas for brief substantive review. - Bar Preparation Workshops: Throughout the year, and in conjunction with Jump Start II and III, the student success team will offer workshops to address the components of the bar exam, especially as students near their final semester and bar preparation period. - Individual Counseling: Jenna Hosier is available for individual meetings with students.
 She provides counseling and assistance to students during the bar application and examination process.